slatron/slatron.github.io/_posts/2014-10-09-pattern-grid-definition.markdown

 ---
 layout: post
-title:  "Defining the Pattern Grid Object"
+title:  "Defining the pattern grid object"
 date:   2014-10-09
 categories: define-requirements
 desc: The last requirement I want to think about before laying some code to pavement is the actual pattern grid object.
 I've realized while writing these posts how much typing these...